GST Registration Requirements

-Essential items, including food which presently constitute roughly half of the consumer inflation basket, will be taxed at zero rate.
+Essential items, including food which presently constitute roughly half of the consumer inflation basket are zero rated under GST.

-The lowest rate of 5% would be applicable for common use items, while there would be two standard rates of 12% and 18% under the Goods and Services Tax (GST) regime targeted to be rolled out from April 1, 2017.
+The lowest rate of 5% is applicable for common use items, while there are other two standard rates of 12% and 18% under the Goods and Services Tax (GST) regime which is rolled out from July 1, 2017.

 Difference between VAT and GST